 Enrolling in Farm Link is easy!
-Simply complete the Farm Link questionnaire and return it to the SDDA.
+Simply complete the Farm Link questionnaire (link at the bottom of this page) and return it to the SDDA.
 Periodically a Farm Link directory will be sent to you.
 As you look through the directory, you may directly contact the enrollee who best complements your questionnaire, interests, and goals.

 SDDA and SDSU Extension Field Specialists can assist you in starting a conversation about linking possibilities and to help facilitate a skills mentor, farm transfer, work-in arrangement, or other mutually beneficial arrangements.

-SDSU Extension offers in-depth programs on farm transitions, estate planning, using financial tools and running a farm or ranch business.
-Workshops, webinars, events and on-line information provide agriculture producers with the most current and reliable information and tools.
+SDSU Extension offers in-depth programs on farm transitions, estate planning, using financial tools, and running a farm or ranch business.
+Workshops, webinars, events, and on-line information provide agriculture producers with the most current and reliable information and tools.
 Other programs pair beginning farmers and ranchers with mentors to help them navigate the challenges of starting a farm or ranch business.
-Visit www.igrow.org to learn more.
+Visit SDSU Extension to learn more.

 If you are a Beginning Farmer or Rancher: